oracle-devrel/oci-arch-queue-oke-demo/README.md

 * Nothing at this time

 ## Contributing
 This project is open source.
 Please submit your contributions by forking this repository and submitting a pull request!
-Oracle appreciates any contributions that are made by the open source community.
+Oracle appreciates any contributions that are made by the open-source community.

 ## License
 Copyright (c) 2022 Oracle and/or its affiliates.